 Program Overview

 UCSF AI4ALL is a program promoting the field of Artificial Intelligence providing early exposure to non–wet lab biomedical research and data-driven discovery.
 Our mission is to inspire tomorrow’s leaders to know, think about, and use statistics and computational methods to apply how the concepts of statistical inference, distributions, significance, and confounding are approached in medicine.
-During the program, students will participate in mentored research and structured enrichment activities over the summer, culminating in a presentation and/or additional academic output as applicable at the end of the program.
-Based on demonstrated progress and achievement of milestones, students may have the opportunity to continue their research into the fall semester and beyond.
+During the program, students will learn about research and participate in structured enrichment activities, culminating in a presentation and/or additional academic output as applicable at the end of the program.
+Based on demonstrated progress and achievement of milestones, students may have the opportunity to continue their learning into the fall semester and beyond.
 Mentoring and career/personal development sessions with faculty, researchers, and graduate students further enable personal growth and an opportunity to explore career interests at the intersection of Computer Science and Biomedicine.
 We are committed to serving students of all financial backgrounds.

 Who Should Apply?

-The program targets SFUSD juniors (Class of 2027) who are taking/have taken AP Statistics and/or AP Computer Science.Important Dates
+The program targets SFUSD juniors (Class of 2027) who are taking/have taken AP Statistics and/or AP Computer Science.Program Timeline

 Program Location